About us

 Uzbekistan is a key strategic market for Masdar and we are working together to deliver renewable energy projects that power homes and business while cutting emissions.
 Masdar is proud to support Uzbekistan’s renewable energy goals of reaching at least 25GW of renewable energy capacity and generating 54 percent of power from renewables by 2030.

-In November 2023, Masdar entered a Public Private Partnership Agreement (PPA) with JSC National Electric Grid of Uzbekistan to design, build and operate a 300MW solar photovoltaic (PV) power plant and 75MWh capacity battery energy storage system in the Kashkadarya Region in the Republic of Uzbekistan.
-The project has been tendered under assistance of the Asian Development Bank’s Office of the Public Private Partnership and its advisory team.
-It is scheduled to be operational in 2027.
+Masdar has entered into a Public Private Partnership Agreement to design, build and operate a 300MW solar photovoltaic power plant and 75MWh capacity battery energy storage system in the Kashkadarya Region in the Republic of Uzbekistan.
+Financial close was reached during Abu Dhabi Sustainability Week 2026.

 Guzar Solar and Battery Energy Storage Project